-How our audit addressed the key audit matter

-The work that we performed to address this key audit matter, included the following procedures:

-- We obtained an understanding of the Group's process for determining the key actuarial assumptions; - Performed risk assessment on the assumptions (economic and non-economic) and assessed the management's approach to deriving these assumptions; - Reviewed the method used by management in deriving the key assumptions by benchmarking to other market data; - On sample basis, performed claims testing on incurred claims to supporting documents such as reports from loss adjusters and confirmations obtained from lawyers; - We engaged our EY actuarial specialists to review the methodology, assumptions and other key inputs and to test a sample of the actuarial balances; - Evaluated the skills, qualifications, and competence of the Group's appointed actuary; - Assessed the management's determination of the split of expenses between qualifying and non-qualifying expenses by considering the nature of the expenses; - Reviewed management's analysis of changes in the reserves and tested the rationale given for key changes year on year; - Obtained an understanding of management's approach to determining the risk adjustment and evaluated that the approach used and derived risk adjustment are in line with the IFRS requirement; - Tested the application of the risk adjustment in management's models. - On a sample basis, developed a point estimate or range based on our understanding of the Group's business, and evaluated the differences between management's point estimate and our point estimate or range. - We assessed the disclosures in the consolidated financial statements relating to this matter against the requirements of IFRS.
+Key audit matter How our audit addressed the key audit matter Valuation of takaful contract liabilities, retakaful The work that we performed to address this key contract assets and retakaful contract liabilities audit matter, included the following procedures: • We obtained an understanding of the Group's As at 31 December 2024, takaful contract process for determining the key actuarial liabilities, retakaful contract assets and retakaful assumptions; contract liabilities amounted to AED 2,595,416 • Performed risk assessment on the assumptions thousand, AED 470,860 thousand and 121,544 (economic and non-economic) and assessed thousand respectively (note 13). the management's approach to deriving these assumptions; The Group adopted the PAA model to value its • Reviewed the method used by management in general takaful and short-term life contracts. deriving the key assumptions by benchmarking to other market data; The Group adopted the General Measurement On sample basis, performed claims testing on Model and Variable Fee Approach models to value incurred claims to supporting documents such its long-term life contracts. as reports from loss adjusters and confirmations obtained from lawyers; Any misstatement in relation to valuation of • We engaged our EY actuarial specialists to takaful contract liabilities would affect the review the methodology, assumptions and liabilities under takaful contracts and related other key inputs and to test a sample of the income statement accounts. actuarial balances; • Evaluated the skills, qualifications, and Based on the above factors which involves competence of the Group's appointed actuary; significant judgements and estimation, this is to be • Assessed the management's determination of considered as a key audit matter. the split of expenses between qualifying and non-qualifying expenses by considering the nature of the expenses; Reviewed management's analysis of changes in the reserves and tested the rationale given for key changes year on year; • Obtained an understanding of management's approach to determining the risk adjustment and evaluated that the approach used and derived risk adjustment are in line with the IFRS requirement; • Tested the application of the risk adjustment in management's models. • On a sample basis, developed a point estimate or range based on our understanding of the Group's business, and evaluated the differences between management's point estimate and our point estimate or range. • We assessed the disclosures in the consolidated financial statements relating to this matter against the requirements of IEPS this matter against the requirements of IFRS.